MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/dataverse-accelerator/dataverse-accelerator.md

 | [Low Code Plugins](/powerapps-docs/maker/data-platform/low-code-plug-ins.md) | Reusable, real-time workflows that execute a specific set of commands within Dataverse, running server-side and triggered by personalized event handlers, defined in Power Fx. |
 | [Plugin monitoring](./plugin-monitoring.md) | A modern interface to surface the existing plugin trace log table in Dataverse environments, designed for developing and debugging Dataverse plugins and custom APIs.  |

-## Run the Dataverse Accelerator app
+## Get started

-The Dataverse Accelerator app is automatically installed in new environments.
+Simply play the Dataverse Accelerator app in any environment where it's installed.

-### Prerequisites
+The app is available in all new environments automatically, but you can also [install it](./dataverse-accelerator.md#installation-instructions) in environments without it.

-To use the Dataverse Accelerator app, ensure that you have the following prerequisites:
+### Prerequisites to run the Dataverse Accelerator

-- Access to a Microsoft Dataverse environment.
+You must have the following privileges in your Dataverse environment:

-- Privilege to install and configure solutions (e.g., system administrator or system customizer security role)
+- Security role: System customizer
 - App-level access to the Dataverse accelerator model driven app (e.g., system customizer or direct access from a security role)

 ### How the applications appears in your environment